Home » Recipe Index » Baking Recipes

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 See my Affiliate Disclosure.

-A stack of chocolate cookies topped with marshmallows and chocolate chunks sits on a wooden board, with one cookie broken in half.
+A stack of chocolate cookies with marshmallows and chocolate chunks sits on a wooden board, with one cookie broken in half.

 The dough is thick and a little sticky, but it rewards you with that fudgy, brownie-like center everyone loves.
 It’s the kind of cookie that makes a cold evening feel like a bonus rather than a punishment.